paulofranklins2/sandwich-shop-cli/readme.md

-# 🥪 sandwich-shop-cli — Custom Sandwich Shop POS (Capstone 2)
+# 🥪 Sandwich Shop Cli — Custom Sandwich Shop POS (Capstone 2)

 Welcome to the **Sandwich Shop CLI**, a fully functional Java command-line POS system designed for a custom sandwich shop experience.
 Users can build sandwiches to their liking, add drinks and chips, and receive a fully itemized receipt.